goldenforever/goldenforever.github.io/Markdown/report.md

 It has become increasingly apparent that the way I am going to do this is through an extension of **Markdown**.

-> *Markdown* is a small markup language that has had great success within the developer community, becoming the means of
+> //Markdown// is a small markup language that has had great success within the developer community, becoming the means of
 > asking a question or writing documentation on StackOverflow and Github respectively.
 >
-> *Markdown* is a language that parses(and was designed to do so) to HTML.
-However, as *Markdown* was designed with
+> //Markdown// is a language that parses(and was designed to do so) to HTML.
+However, as //Markdown// was designed with
 > content production language, it is only compiled to a small subset of HTML's tags.
 >
 > Due to Markdown's simplicity and efficiency(both to write and to compile), it could potentially make web